brijj2006/enroll-student/README.md

 - [Delete a student               - DELETE  /students](#delete-a-student)
 - [Update a student               - UPDATE  /students](#update-a-student)

-## Coverage

-- Send JSON as POST, PUT, DELETE and GET requests to REST endpoints
-- SpringBoot implementation to develop rest api
-- Used JPA-H2 DB for persisting data
-- Pre-populating few of the student data in H2 DB
-- Exception handling for few invalid requests
-- BDD tests in Cucumber (GET/POST methods) : Included both positive and negative scenarios
-- Reporting for Cucumber
-- Used Logger - needs more logging
-- REST API documentation using Swagger
-- REST API health check using SpringBoot Actuator
-- Automated web-services deployment to Heroku Cloud Platform
-- CI/CD : Github Actions integration for automated BDD test trigger on each pull and merge request to master (Tests failed since the automated application deployment was incomplete)

 ## Steps to trigger BDD tests